joesghub/agentic-logistics-incident-response/README.md

 Call the tool once per ETA (one value at a time).
 ```

-This change simplified debugging, ensured deterministic outputs, and increased tool success rate from 68% to 98%.
+This change simplified debugging, ensured deterministic outputs, and **increased tool success rate from 68% to 98%**.

 **Error Handling Enhancements**